NinoCourtecuisse/MastersThesis/README.md

 assert check_R_TMB()
 ```

-## Models
-All statistical models are implemented as PyTorch neural networks.
-The root class is defined in [`./models/model_class.py`](./models/model_class.py) and inherits from [`torch.nn.Module`](https://docs.pytorch.org/docs/stable/generated/torch.nn.Module.html).
-The `forward` method, usually representing a forward pass over the neural network, here computes the negative log-likelihood of the model, i.e. the loss function to minimize.

-All models are then implemented as children of this root class.
-In particular they all have a `params` attribute of type [`torch.nn.ParameterDict`](https://docs.pytorch.org/docs/stable/generated/torch.nn.ParameterDict.html) and representing all trainable parameters.
-See for example the Black-Scholes model implementation at [`./models/bs_class.py`](./models/bs_class.py) for a simple case.

-Currently the following models are implemented:
-- Black-Scholes, Constant Elasticity of Variance, Stochastic Volatility, Normal Inverse-Gaussian

 ## Run scripts
 All the scripts can be found in [`./experiments/scripts`](./experiments/scripts) and can be run by executing
 ```